MatthewObi/SimpleRandomAPI/README.md

 > Disclaimer: I have no idea if it is a good idea to use this to generate sensitive strings, so I hold no liability if you use this and screw up.

 ## End
 Not sure what to put here, but thanks for taking the time to check this out.
+Let me know if you decide to use this in a project of yours.
+I'd love to hear about it.
+Constructive criticism is always appriciated.
+This is the first time I've released an API.